"We all, like sheep, have gone astray. Each has turned to his own way." (Isaiah 53:6)

 Success!
 Just one more step: please check your email to confirm your subscription.
 You MUST click the link in the confirmation e-mail to complete your subscription and receive your eBook.
 I know the extra step is a bit of a pain, but it's best for several reasons, including the prevention of spam.
 If you don’t see a confirmation e-mail, then try the following: * Check your spam filter. * If you are on Gmail (or Yahoo, etc.) check the Social and Promotions folders to make sure the e-mail hasn’t arrived there.
 If it has, drag it to the Primary folder and then open it. * Wait for about an hour, and if you still don’t see it in your inbox or spam filter, then e-mail me directly at firstname.lastname@example.org and I’ll try to figure out what’s going on.
 Also, to make sure that your provider doesn't block emails from me, you may have to make “email@example.com” a permitted address in your whatever email program you use.
 I look forward to serving you and serving with you for the Kingdom!

 *You may unsubscribe at any time

 Have something neat to share?
 A question or prayer request?
 Use the form to the left to reach me.

 Please be respectful and follow the golden rule.
 Alexander is open to constructive criticism and dissenting points of view, but do be civilized.
 Also, please keep in mind that Alexander has a family and a lot on his plate and may not be able to get back to you swiftly.
 Have patience.

-The button above is for donations via credit/debit card or PayPal account.
+The button above is for donations via credit/debit card, PayPal, or electronic bank transfer.
 Checks and other donations may be mailed to: